mpenning/ciscoconfparse/README.rst

 Pre-requisites
 ==============

-ciscoconfparse_ needs  Python versions 2.6, 2.7 or 3.2+; the OS should not
+ciscoconfparse_ requires Python versions 2.6, 2.7 or 3.2+; the OS should not
 matter.
 If you want to run it under a Python virtualenv_, it's been heavily tested in that environment as well.